bike-bill/readyset-strapdown/templates/demo-script.md

 Company Proprietary

 Copyright © 2003-2004 Jason Robbins.
 All rights reserved.
-[License terms](readyset-license.html).
+[License terms](readyset-license).
 Retain this copyright statement whenever this file is used as a template.